prevostcorentin/nvim-yawn/README.md

 YAWN stands for Yet Another Workspace for Neovim.

 This is my own implementation of a directory scoped project workspace.
-It was designed as a solution for [`nvim-dap`](https://github.com/mfussenegger/nvim-dap) and [`nvim-lspconfig`](https://github.com/neovim/nvim-lspconfig)/[`pyright`](https://github.com/microsoft/pyright) to use project-scoped Python virtual environments rather than system ones.
+It was designed as a solution for [`nvim-dap`](https://github.com/mfussenegger/nvim-dap) and [`nvim-lspconfig`](https://github.com/neovim/nvim-lspconfig)/[`pyright`](https://github.com/microsoft/pyright) to use project-scoped Python virtual environments rather than system default version.

 ## Installation